What is induction?

 If you already know all about induction, these are my personal recommendations for 120-volt portable induction cookers (the kind you plug into a regular wall outlet), backed by personal experience and years of cooking on various induction cookers like the Tatung TICT-1500W (discontinued), Tru Eco 1400W (sort-of discontinued), and All-Clad Induction Burner (discontinued):

-Best buy under $100 = Duxtop LCD 1800-Watt Portable Induction Cooktop Countertop Burner 9600LS
+Best buy at or around $100 = Duxtop LCD 1800-Watt Portable Induction Cooktop Countertop Burner 9600LS

 As I mentioned in my review of the 9600LS, the Duxtop 9600LS outclasses anything else in its price range.
 It has 20 power levels, plus a timer with one-minute increments that goes up to 10 hours, so it can double as a slow cooker.
 Sure, you can find slightly cheaper induction cookers out there, but those have typically have 10 or fewer manual power levels which results in a lot less control.
 It’s super-annoying to need a power level that resides in-between two presets, so this unit is a big step up.